News and Updates

 Power Manager can launch applications, documents, and scripts after inactivity.
 The Schedule Assistant includes a task to help create events that will launch an application after inactivity.

 Power Manager can launch applications, documents, and scripts after inactivity.
 Thanks to improvements in Power Manager’s scheduling engine, you can now create multiple inactivity triggered events.
-Imagine creating an event to warn the user after ten minutes of inactivity, and a second event to automatically log out after twenty minutes of inactivity. …
+Imagine creating an event to warn the user after ten minutes of inactivity, and a second event to automatically log out after twenty minutes of inactivity.
+This is possible with Power Manager. …

 Published